Honoring Emancipation Day

 Table of Contents

-Did you know the origins of Juneteenth happened here in Texas, specifically in Galveston Bay?
-Now a federal holiday, San Antonio has dived deeper into how to honor the history of its Black community.
+Did you know the origins of Juneteenth happened here in Texas — specifically four hours southeast of San Antonio in Galveston Bay?
+Now a federal holiday, our city is diving deeper into how to honor the history of its Black community.

 What is Juneteenth?

-The Emancipation Proclamation became law on January 1, 1863, its news took two years to spread to Texas.
-It wasn’t until June 19, 1865 when Union troops arrived in Galveston Bay, the remaining 250,000 enslaved population was liberated.
+The Emancipation Proclamation became law on January 1, 1863, but the news took two years to spread to Texas.
+It wasn’t until June 19, 1865 when Union troops arrived in Galveston Bay, where the remaining 250,000 enslaved population were liberated.

 In 1979, the state of Texas began to recognize Juneteenth as a holiday, while the City of San Antonio adopted the holiday in 2021.